-With this mechanism, the CIN only sees standard IP multicast packets, and hence, standard multicast forwarding works as expected.
-The RPD participates in multicast signaling using IGMPv3/MLDv2, which ensures proper forwarding of the multicast packets over the CIN.
-The RPD learns which multicast streams to join via the L2TPv3 control plane.
+The data plane itself consists of D-MPT or PSP packets which are encapsulated in a Multicast IP packet.
+The intervening network only sees standard IP multicast packets, and hence, standard multicast forwarding works as expected.
+The RPD participates in multicast signaling using IGMPv3/MLDv2, which ensures proper forwarding of the multicast packets over the intervening network.
+The RPD learns which multicast streams to join via the L2TP control plane.
 The L2TPv3 control plane itself remains point-to-point.